Gnurdle/workshop-docs/Pages/2-basics.md

 Wanting to write a program, but can't get any traction?

-We've Been there.
+Been there.
 There is a lot of stuff, and it is well organized if you know what you are looking for, but there is seemingly no place to get that first bite, and get started - even if you've been writing imperative code for decades.

 So this section is going to try to be a whirlwind tour of where you might find (or not find) some of the stuff you might be looking for.